 Rotator cuff injuries occur from both repetitive movement and blunt trauma.
-Like rotator cuff tendinitis, rotator cuff tears are common in sports like tennis and swimming, which require repetitive shoulder motion.
+Like rotator cuff tendinitis, rotator cuff tears are common in sports like pickleball, tennis and swimming, which require repetitive shoulder motion.
 If minor, rotator cuff tears may be treated with ice and rest.
 However, surgery may be needed if your injury is more severe.

 Your biceps muscle has two tendons that run from your elbow to the shoulder.
 These biceps tendons connect to your bones and control arm movement.
 If there is a bicep tendon tear, it can cause pain and weakness in your arm.

 A common cause of a bicep tendon tear is lifting heavy weights.
 Treatment depends on whether the tear is partial or complete.
 Complete tears require surgical repair.
 Partial tears might heal without surgical intervention.

 Labral tears occur in the labrum.
 The labrum is a circle of cartilage that lines your shoulder socket.
 Labral tears may occur alongside a rotator cuff tear.